brendankellyODG/opendatagroup.github.io/Product Manuals/Composer/index.md

 {
 ConductorHost	https://conductor:8011	Host and port of Conductor.*
-Proxy	https://proxy:8000	Host and port of FastScore proxy.**
+Proxy	https://proxy:8000	Host and port of ModelOp Center proxy.**
 Mode	New, Idle, or Overwrite
 New = create new engines for workflows;